kimx1201/kimx1201/README.md

 - ⚡ Fun fact: ...
 -->

-> lifelong learner, journalistic writer, dreamy data analyst, and intuitive designer.
+> Lifelong learner, journalistic writer, dreamy data analyst, and intuitive designer.
 > trying to be a data-driven with critical thinking, seeking insight from data.<br>

 ### Skills